On-street parking sensors have been installed within the Dandenong Activity Centre.

-Why is Council installing parking sensors?
+Why did Council install parking sensors?

-Parking sensors will collect data about how often a parking space is occupied and for how long.
+Parking sensors collect data about how often a parking space is occupied and for how long.
 Overtime, the data collected will allow Council to better manage parking spaces to suit the needs of the adjacent businesses and customers.

-Additionally, the sensors will allow Council to eventually provide real-time parking information via apps and signage, to better direct motorists to areas where parking may be available.
+Additionally, the sensors allow Council to eventually provide real-time parking information via apps and signage, to better direct motorists to areas where parking may be available.

-Where are the parking sensors being installed?
+Where were the parking sensors installed?

 Please see the map above for specific areas of works.